vjammi/datastructures/src/main/java/ds/patterns/heap/readme.md

                 Save off the root of the heap/tree to a min variable Exchange the last element of the tree/heap with the root and decrement the size of the heap by 1 element.
-                The element which went from bottom to top will most likely violate the heap order, so recursively exchange that node with the min of its two children (sink operation), until the heep order is restored
+                The element which went from bottom to top will most likely violate the heap order, so recursively exchange that listNode with the min of its two children (sink operation), until the heep order is restored
              */
             private int delMin() {
                 int min = pq[1];